sirosen/globus-sdk-python/docs/upgrading.rst

 .. note::

-    The ``Scope`` type was added in Globus SDK v3, so this transition can be made prior to upgrading to version 4.
+    The :class:`Scope <globus_sdk.scopes.Scope>` type was added in Globus SDK v3, so this transition can be made prior to upgrading to version 4.

 ``requested_scopes`` is Required
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~